Menu

 Next General Meeting immediately following this AGM

 I would like to thank our elected Councillors for their support to KCC and the Community.
-Also, huge thanks to all KCC members for going above and beyond on behalf of their community, and making a difference.
+KCC is strictly apolitical, but special mention must be made of Councillor Hazel Smith, who has fought for years for reinstatement of the riverside path.
+Also, huge thanks to all KCC members for going above and beyond on behalf of their community.
+Last, but certainly not least, thanks go to Fran Patrick, our unflappable secretary.

 Gaenor Berkin